LUSH promotes healthy ingredients but really has harsh chemicals

 I've already written about EDTA in my Why I Don't Buy Trader Joe's Soaps article, so here's the short version: EDTA is used to dissolve limescale.
 Also it's used medically to treat mercury and lead poisoning.
 It binds to metals.
 It's been linked to calcium being leached from the blood, respiratory illness and asthma.
 It increases penetration of chemicals through the skin (in or out).

-There are many other LUSH ingredients I take exception to, such as: Benzyl Alcohol, used as paint solvent, and is toxic to newborns.
-It's highly toxic to the eyes, producing corneal damage.
-LUSH uses it in their shampoo, shower gel, and hair moisturizer.
-(PVP) polyvinylpyrrolidone, used in making glue sticks, added to batteries and fiberglass, oh, and in LUSH's mascara, eyeliner, and hair cream.
+There are other LUSH ingredients I take exception to, such as: (PVP) polyvinylpyrrolidone, used in making glue sticks, added to batteries and fiberglass, oh, and in LUSH's mascara, eyeliner, and hair cream.

 lush shampoo soap contains SLS and EDTA